sisl.Lattice

 - Returns:

-- copy(cell=None, **kwargs) Lattice
+- copy(cell=None, **kwargs)

-A deepcopy of the object
+A deep copy of the object

 Fit the supercell to xyz such that the unit-cell becomes periodic in the specified directions